apache/cordova-docs/www/docs/en/latest/package_ref/index.md

 ## name, displayName, version

-Set automatically when a project is first created with `cordova create`.
-These values are copied from the corresponding attributes in `config.xml` at that time only, Cordova does not go back and update them later if `config.xml` changes.
+Set automatically when a project is first created with `cordova create`, alongside `config.xml`.
+Cordova does not go back and update these values later if `config.xml` changes.

 Field | Description
 ----------------- | ------------